vista-art/fragmentcolor/docs/api/scene/scene/add_pass.md

 Append a user-built [Pass](https://fragmentcolor.org/api/core/pass) to the scene's pre-pass list.
-The Scene renders these passes in insertion order *before* its internal default Pass — that's the hook for shadow maps, depth pre-passes, screen-space backdrops, anything that has to run *before* the scene's main geometry draw.
+The Scene renders these passes in insertion order *before* its internal default Pass.
+That's the hook for shadow maps, depth pre-passes, screen-space backdrops, anything that has to run *before* the scene's main geometry draw.

 The default Pass that holds the Scene's [SceneObjects](https://fragmentcolor.org/api/scene) is *not* affected by `add_pass`; it's an internal pipeline owned by the Scene.
-Use `add_pass` only when you want a dedicated Pass with its own shaders / clear logic — for ordinary geometry, `scene.add(&model)?` is what you want.
+Use `add_pass` only when you want a dedicated Pass with its own shaders / clear logic.
+For ordinary geometry, `scene.add(&model)?` is what you want.

 For *post*-effects (bloom, tonemap, …), keep the post-pass outside the